 2. Assess dependence on EU regulatory regimes

-One of the critical issues the UK and EU27 will negotiate as part of the final deal will be what, if any, relationship the UK will have with EU agencies and regulatory bodies such as the European Aviation Safety Agency (EASA).
-In some cases, such as with EASA, the Government has indicated a willingness to stay within the EU regime, while in others, such as for REACH, the UK has indicated a desire to create our own regime that diverges from the EU.
+One of the critical issues the UK and EU27 will negotiate as part of the final deal will be what, if any, relationship the UK will have with EU agencies and regulatory bodies such as the European Aviation Safety Agency (EASA) and the EU REACH regime.
+In some cases, such as with EASA and ECHA, the Government has indicated a willingness to stay within the EU regime.

 - If the UK diverged from EU regimes, what would it mean for you, your suppliers, and your customers?